satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Poschl, U. and Koop, T. (2008).
 Interactive open access publishing and collaborative peer review for improved scientific communication and quality assurance.
 Information Services and Use, 28(2):105–107.

+Schwaber, K. and Beedle, M. (2001).
+Agile software development with scrum.

 Smith, R. (2006).
 Peer review: a flawed process at the heart of science and journals.
 Journal of the Royal Society of Medicine,